jessgordon/class_diagram_practice_library/README.md

 # Practicing Class Diagrams: Library exercise

+## Task

-Task: in pairs, create a Class diagram from the user stories provided, and then translate this into code and test in irb.
+ In pairs, create a Class diagram from the user stories provided, and then translate this into code and test in irb.
 Reflect on the process.

 ## User Stories